Yurikuma Arashi: Printed media

-Volume list
+Volumes

 Anime

 Yurikuma Arashi, also referred to as the "Penguinbear Project", was first revealed by Kunihiko Ikuhara at an event held on March 23, 2013, in which brief footage was shown behind closed doors.
 On August 24, 2014, the official website revealed the anime would be produced by Silver Link, with character designs adapted by Etsuko Sumimoto from Akiko Morishima's originals.
 The series aired in Japan between January 5, 2015 and March 30, 2015.
 The series was licensed in North America and the United Kingdom by Funimation, who simulcast the subtitled version as it aired and streamed a broadcast dub version from March 16, 2015.
 The opening theme is "Ano Mori de Matteru" (あの森で待ってる, I've Been Waiting in that Forest) by Bonjour Suzuki, and the ending theme is "Territory" by Miho Arakawa, Yoshiko Ikuta, and Nozomi Yamane.
 The anime soundtrack was released on April 24, 2015.

-Episode list
+Episodes

 All episodes were co-written by Kunihiko Ikuhara and Takayo Ikami, who had previously collaborated on Penguindrum.